cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 - thunderxt83
 - thunderxt88

 In addition to the above CPU types, this option also supports `native` as the current CPU type.
-The compiler will attempt to identify the current machine's CPU type and generate binaries tailored for it.
+The compiler attempts to identify the current machine's CPU type and uses it as the target type for generating binaries.

 ### `--toolchain <value>`, `-B <value>`, `-B<value>`

-Specify the path to the binary files in the compilation toolchain.
+Specifies the path to the binary files in the compilation toolchain.

-These binary files include the compiler, linker, and C runtime object files (e.g., `crt0.o`, `crti.o`, etc.) provided by the toolchain.
+These binary files include the compiler, linker, and C runtime target files (e.g., `crt0.o`, `crti.o`) provided by the toolchain.

-After preparing the compilation toolchain, you can place it in a custom path and pass this path to the compiler using `--toolchain <value>`.
-This allows the compiler to invoke the binaries in that path for cross-compilation.
+After preparing the compilation toolchain, you can place it in a custom path and pass this path to the compiler using `--toolchain <value>`, allowing the compiler to invoke the binaries in this path for cross-compilation.

 ### `--sysroot <value>`

-Specify the root directory path of the compilation toolchain.
+Specifies the root directory path of the compilation toolchain.

-For cross-compilation toolchains with fixed directory structures, if there is no need to specify paths for binaries and dynamic/static library files outside this directory, you can directly use `--sysroot <value>` to pass the toolchain's root directory path to the compiler.
-The compiler will analyze the corresponding directory structure based on the target platform and automatically search for the required binary and library files.
-Using this option eliminates the need to specify `--toolchain` and `--library-path` parameters.
+For cross-compilation toolchains with fixed directory structures, if there is no need to specify paths outside this directory for binaries and dynamic/static library files, you can directly use `--sysroot <value>` to pass the toolchain's root directory path to the compiler.
+The compiler will analyze the corresponding directory structure based on the target platform and automatically search for the required binary files and dynamic/static library files.
+Using this option eliminates the need to specify `--toolchain` or `--library-path` parameters.

-For example, when cross-compiling for a platform with the `triple` `arch-os-env`, if the cross-compilation toolchain has the following directory structure:
+For cross-compilation to a platform with the `triple` `arch-os-env`, if the cross-compilation toolchain has the following directory structure:

 ```text
 /usr/sdk/arch-os-env